 • Transaction Fees are an expense that businesses must pay every time there is a credit card purchase or a bank transfer is sent.

-• Utility Costs include expenses such as electricity, gas, water, etc. Note there are utilities such as internet connectivity which are considered fixed expenses.
+• Utility Costs include expenses such as electricity, gas, water, etc. Note that utilities such as internet connectivity are considered fixed expenses.
 This is because they don’t change month-to-month and are independent of revenue or production volume.

 • Commissions are additional salaries paid to someone completing a sale or even service work.
-Some businesses allocate a percentage of the total amount sold to each sales associate that assists in closing the deal.
+Some businesses allocate a percentage of the total amount sold to each sales associate, which assists in closing the deal.

 • Labor can be a variable cost if the workers are paid hourly or based on each unit completed.